SHAREHOLDER ALERT: Levi & Korsinsky Notifies Paycom Software, Inc.(PAYC) Investors Of A Class Action Lawsuit And Upcoming Deadline

-Levi & Korsinsky, LLP notifies investors in Paycom Software, Inc. ("Paycom" or the "Company") (NYSE: PAYC ) of a class action securities lawsuit.
+(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Jan.
+04, 2024 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in Paycom Software, Inc. ("Paycom" or the "Company") (NYSE: PAYC) of a class action securities lawsuit.

 CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of Paycom investors who were adversely affected by alleged securities fraud between February 9, 2022 and November 1, 2023.
 Follow the link below to get more information and be contacted by a member of our team: